-- Pain on the inside of the knee extending half way up the front of the thigh
+- Pain on the inside of the lower knee extending up into the inside and front of the lower thigh

 - Persistent pain in the knee joint

 - Can cause the knee to ‘buckle’ (trick knee)